iflytec/privacy-Policy/README.md

 You can manage app permissions via your device settings.
 Disabling certain permissions may impact app functionality.

+Account deletion is available within the app.
+Upon request, we will make our best effort to delete all associated data, subject to legal and technical limitations.

 ---

 ### **6. Contact Us**